 Chana Masala Recipe / Chole Masala / Chickpea Masala / Kondakadalai kurma with step by step preparations & photos.
 This is my all time favorite restaurant style chana masala is made with sprouted black chana and with some spices.
 It is very easy to prepare and can say this as a one-pot chole masala recipe in the pressure cooker.
 It serves well with the combination of chapathi/paratha/roti, idiyappam, poori, appam and even for idli/dosai.

 I like to have this chana masala alone even without any other dishes.
 Before marriage, I was working as a software engineer in a company and stayed in a hostel in Chennai.
-That time, when I & my friends were going for shopping in the t.nagar (it is the place where the lot of shops for purchasing everything from clothes, jewelry, accessories, groceries and all), we used to buy & eat this chana masala and enjoyed a lot.
+That time, when I & my friends were going for shopping in the t.nagar (it is the place where we can find lot of shops for purchasing everything from clothes, jewelry, accessories, groceries and all), we used to buy & eat this chana masala and enjoyed a lot.
 We couldn’t get back those days again ever.
 Those days are always memorable memories.

 Ok.
 Now let’s go to have a look at how to make sprouted chana masala recipe at home.
 Hope you like this recipe & share your thoughts below in the comment section.